QueueClassic/queue_classic/readme.md

 #### Rake Task

 Require queue_classic in your Rakefile.
+If you are using Rails, the tasks will be loaded automatically.

 ```ruby
 require 'queue_classic'